ezrosent/frawk/info/overview.md

   these commands from within a function, and it's a major simplification to just disallow this case.
 Again, let me know if this is an important use-case for you.
-* Some basic Awk commands are missing (e.g. `exit` is not present, though `nextfile` is and suffices in many cases), because I have not gotten to them yet.
+* Some basic Awk commands are missing (e.g. `exit` is not present as its semantics are unclear in a multithreaded setting, though `nextfile` is and suffices in many cases), because I have not gotten to them yet.
 Many of the extensions in gawk (e.g. co-processes, multidimensional arrays) are also not implemented.
 * While it has never been tried, I sincerely doubt that frawk will run at all